 In this case, the production decision was apparently decided internally years ago but they were not ready to announce the Solo Leveling anime project to the public.
 Anime productions are scheduled years in advance so often times the staff and studio involved in the production need to keep the project a secret for years before they’re publicly announced.
 But that’s when anime news leakers will hear about the project through their sources.

-Therefore, since the Solo Leveling anime was officially confirmed at Anime Expo 2022 (July 2022) then the Solo Leveling release date will be Spring 2023 at the earliest, although Summer 2023 seems more likely.
+Therefore, since the Solo Leveling anime was officially confirmed at Anime Expo 2022 (July 2022) only to be unofficially delayed, it’s possible that the Solo Leveling release date will be in December 2023 at the earliest, although January 2024 seems more likely.

 The Solol Leveling anime announcement was leaked ahead of time